Morocco hero image

 How Churches Use Morocco

-• Casablanca and Rabat worship services combined with marketplace discipleship and interfaith dialogue
+• Casablanca and Rabat worship services paired with marketplace discipleship and interfaith dialogue

 • Marrakech medina outreach, artisan collaboration, and evening devotion in riads or rooftop terraces

-• Fes heritage tours paired with artisan empowerment, prayer walks, and donor storytelling in traditional homes
+• Fes heritage tours connected to artisan empowerment, prayer walks, and donor storytelling in traditional homes

-• Sahara desert camp or Atlantic coast sabbath encouraging reflection, testimony, and relationship building with local partners
+• Sahara desert camp or Atlantic coast sabbath time for reflection, testimony, and relationship building with local partners

 What Works Well